joel-woodfield/rl-pokeagent/README.md

 The graph exploration action is determined as follows:
 1. If you haven't tried moving in one of the 4 directions from the current coordinate, move in that direction.
 2. Otherwise:

 	2.1.
 Use BFS to find the path to the closest node where you haven't moved in one of the 4 directions from.

 	2.2.
-If a path exists, move one step along that path 2.3.
-Otherwise, remove all edges in the current location (e.g. LITTLEROOT TOWN) that lead to the same node, then go to line 2.1
+If a path exists, move one step along that path.

+	2.3.
+Otherwise, remove all edges in the current location (e.g. LITTLEROOT TOWN) that lead to the same node.
+Then take a random movement action.

 ### (2) State information